Jaysuuun/Student-Information-System-Web-App/README.md

     source .venv/bin/activate
    ```

-##4.
-Install dependencies
+## 4. Install dependencies
    ```shell
     pip install -r requirements.txt
    ```

-##5.
-Set up the database
+## 5. Set up the database
    Create a MySQL database with your preferred name (e.g. siswebapp).
 Then run the SQL file provided in the project, or copy its contents and execute them manually.

-##6.
-Run the application:
+## 6. Run the application:
    ```shell
    python run.py
    ```

-#NOTES
+## NOTES
-## 1. Feel free to modify or upgrade your own version of this web application.
+   - Feel free to modify or upgrade your own version of this web application.

-## 2. Please note that some dependencies may be outdated.
+   - Please note that some dependencies may be outdated.
 It is recommended to upgrade them for better security and compatibility.